zzyAnna/RAGEN/README.md

 * **Unified Multi-round Processing**: Maintains consistency by avoiding new instance creation that could destabilize batch sizes
 * **World Modeling**: Potentially enables world modeling (state and reward prediction), helps LLM-agent to plan

+## Guidelines
+Please check out <a hred="https://ragen-tutorial.readthedocs.io/">documentation</a> for a comprehensive guideline of the RAGEN framework, including QuickStart, Configuration Tutorial, and Example Cases (under implementation).

 ## Performance